greg-gzillion/agentforlaw/README.md

 ---

 ## 📜 WHAT IS AGENT FOR LAW?
-AgentForLaw is a tool for referencing Law
+AgentForLaw is a tool for referencing Law and to assist in writing documents

 | Concept | Meaning | AgentForLaw Role |
 |---------|---------|------------------|